 If we had our time again, we’d look into an overnight camping/hiking adventure into the base of the Grand Canyon.
 Because of the altitude you need to take your time venturing into the valley (for the best views) and as such, it wasn’t something we could do in a day.

 From the Grand Canyon we drove 5.5 hours to Zion National Park.
 It was a trek, but the changing landscape made it picturesque.
 If you’re doing this drive I highly recommend booking a tour of Antelope Canyon on the way.

-Zion is honestly one of the most beautiful national parks I’ve visited.
-We weren’t into battling the crowds so we skipped Angel’s Landing and walked to the top of Observation Point – AMAZING view from the top but boy do they make you earn it.
-Hike can take up to 6 hours, we managed it in 3.5, but we were racing.
+Zion is one of the most beautiful national parks I’ve visited.
+We weren’t into battling the crowds so we skipped Angel’s Landing and walked to the top of Observation Point – AMAZING view from the top but boy do they make you work for it.
+A return hike to observation point can take up to 6 hours, however we managed it in 3.5, but we were racing back down.
 Again, 2L of water per person minimum.
 Take lunch and snacks (which we ordered from the campsite the night before).
-We also hired the appropriate gear from Zion Outrigger (just before you enter the park, cannot recommend this ENOUGH) and did the Narrows.
+We also hired the appropriate gear from Zion Outrigger (just before you enter the park, cannot recommend this ENOUGH) and did the Narrows (pictured above).
 Again, stunning.
 I’d recommend at least 3 nights in Zion.

 From Zion, we drove back to Las Vegas (approx 2.5 hours) and flew back into LAX.
 We had another two nights in Venice before we flew home.
 Was it worth it?
 Absolutely!